 For more information on Columbia’s definition of sexual assault and consent, visit the Sexual Respect website.

 Members of the Columbia community take care of each another.
 How can you help to make Columbia smarter, safer, and more responsible?

 - Get help when a situation is beyond your control or someone needs medical attention.
-On campus, call Columbia Emergency Medical Service at 212-854-5555; off campus call 911
+If On or near campus, call Columbia Emergency Medical Service at 212-854-5555; if off campus, call 911.